Raiders edge Giants in OT to win WHL title and advance to Memorial Cup

 This year's Memorial Cup starts Friday and runs to May 26 in Halifax.
 Prince Albert opens the tournament Friday against the host Mooseheads.

+Hannoun came to the Raiders in a trade in early January from the Victoria Royals.
+Playing through his final season of major junior eligibility as an overager, Hannoun was elated to score the winner.

+"I am just so grateful for this opportunity for the Prince Albert Raiders bringing me in here," said Hannoun.
+"I'm so happy.
+I'm speechless right now."

-Noah Gregor scored twice for the Raiders on Monday night while Milos Roman scored twice for the Giants.
+Noah Gregor scored twice for the Raiders while Milos Roman scored twice for the Giants.

 Ian Scott, who has a signed NHL entry-level contract with the Toronto Maple Leafs, made 24 saves in goal for the Raiders.
 David Tendeck turned away 37 shots for Vancouver.